wboayue/rust-ibapi/README.md

 ```toml
 ibapi = "1.0.0"
 ```
+> **Note**: Make sure to replace "1.0.0" with the latest version available on [crates.io](https://crates.io/crates/ibapi).

 ## Examples

-The following examples demonstrate how to use the key features of the API.
+These examples demonstrate key features of the `ibapi` API.

 ### Connecting to TWS

-The following is an example of connecting to TWS.
+The following example shows how to connect to TWS.

 ```rust
 use ibapi::Client;